Kurdyka-Lojasiewicz Property of Zero-Norm Composite Functions: Appendices

-where the second equality is by \cite[Exercise 8.14]{RW98}, and the third one is due to \cite[Proposition 8.12]{RW98}.
-Thus, the first part of the desired results follows.
-Using the same arguments as above, we can obtain the second part.
-The proof is completed. \end{aproof}
+Together with equalities in \eqref{equa6}, we obtain the conclusion for $h(\cdot)=\nu\|\cdot\|_0$ and the regularity of $\delta_C\!+h$.
+By following the same arguments as above, one may obtain the second part, and we omit the details.